Free shipping on orders $75+

-Functional mushrooms are a class of fungi containing active compounds that can have a significant effect on our health.
+Functional mushrooms are a class of fungi.
+They have biologically active compounds that can have a significant effect on our health.
 They provide us with antioxidants and essential nutrients to bring the body back into balance, naturally.
 When consumed regularly, these mushrooms have the potential to improve overall wellbeing and increase resilience to stress and illness.

 At Harmonic Arts, we work with the world’s top 5 most studied functional mushrooms.
 Featured in ancient healing modalities and current scientific research, Reishi, Chaga, Lion’s Mane, Cordyceps, and Turkey Tail remain at the forefront of the mushroom revolution.
 They offer vast healing benefits for whole-body health and immune system intelligence.